 Architectural drafters require building design knowledge, design skills and proficiency using design software.
 This position typically requires one to have an associate's degree, and employers may prefer candidates who have attained certification in this profession.
-The job outlook for this position shows a decline expected between 2014 and 2024.
+The job outlook for this position shows a slow growth between 2018 and 2028.

 Architectural drafters create blueprints used to construct buildings.
 This career demands knowledge of architectural principles and drafting software, as well as formal training in a postsecondary institution.
 Typically, professionals in this field hold at least a 2-year degree.
 Drafters can advance their careers by exhibiting professional aptitude through certification.

 |Other Requirements||Voluntary certification available through the American Design Drafting Association|

 |Projected Job Growth (2018-2028)||2% for architectural and civil drafters*|